FIWARE/tutorials.Getting-Started/README.md

             "addressLocality": "Kreuzberg",
             "postalCode": "10969"
         },
-        "location": "52.5075, 13.3903",
+        "location": {
+            "type": "Point",
+            "coordinates": [
+                13.3903,
+                52.5075
+            ]
+        },
         "name": "Checkpoint Markt"
     }
 ]
 ```

-### Filter context data by comparing the values of a geo:point attribute
+### Filter context data by comparing the values of a geo:json attribute

 This example return all Stores within 1.5km the **Brandenburg Gate**  in **Berlin** (*52.5162N 13.3777W*)